PigeonProtocolConsortium/pigeon-spec/README.md

  * Configuration is always a design comprise.
 We will allow a limit of 10 configuration options for all eternity.
 These are simple key/value pairs.
 No nesting, no namespacing, no dots, no dashes, no nested config names, no arrays, none of that crap.
 Seriously, I'm watching you.
  * Assume CPU and RAM are not plentiful.
  * Assume platform has no networking support.
 No servers.
 No hooks for startups, shutdowns, or reboots.
- * Assume CPU resources and memory are limited.
  * Assume block storage is plentiful when making resource allocation tradeoffs.
- * Files are better than sessions.
- * ...but be filesystem agnostic.
+ * Files are better than sessions, but be filesystem agnostic.
 Persistence mechanisms are implementation-specific.
  * Provide tamper resistance.
-Privacy features will be added in v2.
+Privacy features will be added later.
  * Enable "Free listening"
  * Have a formal specification (reference implementations are not OK).
  * Minimize conceptual overhead (If it's not needed at least 80% of the time, don't add it).